top of page

 2. Do some photos before the ceremony

 Be ready with plenty of time before needing to leave for you ceremony for photos with your groomsmen, parents and bridesmaids.
 In most circumstances I can make it to the ceremony location with enough time to do a few shots of Partner 2's wedding party, or maybe consider having a second shooter for the day.
+I recommend 2nd shooters if you have more than 100 guests too.

 3. Choosing the right place for the group shots